SoftwareHeritage/swh-docs/docs/sysadm/server-architecture/howto-install-new-physical-server.rst

 Then build the ISO image, the debian installer file and the finish_install script with the script ``build_iso.sh``.

+Note: Ensure the machine is able to boot from efi.

 .. code::

    HOSTNAME=cassandra07